 The refurbishment project was awarded to TAKRAF in the last quarter of 2019, with the refurbished machine inaugurated on 11 Jan 2021 in the presence of various dignitaries.
 The project concerned the following sevices:

-- disassembly and dismantling of the machine,
+- Disassembly and dismantling of the machine

-- where appropriate, repair, reconditioning or replacement with new components,
+- Where appropriate, repair, reconditioning or replacement with new components

-- overhaul work prior to reassembly.
+- Overhaul work prior to reassembly

-This refurbishment project forms part of a greater life extension programme initiated by the client for many of its older pieces of mining equipment, which will occur in a phased manner over the next 10 to 15 years.
+This refurbishment project forms part of a greater life extension program initiated by the client for many of its older pieces of mining equipment, which will occur in a phased manner over the next 10 to 15 years.
 Such machines represent a considerable capital investment for mining companies and refurbishments can significantly extend the life of the equipment at a fraction of the cost of purchasing new replacements.